ritvikindupuri/Orbitwatch-final-/README.md

 **Key Strategies:**
 1.  **Deep Autoencoder:** We utilize a sequential neural network to learn the manifold of Keplerian physics.
-2.  **GEO-Centric Specialization:** The model training is constrained to the top **100 objects** in the Geostationary Belt.
-By specifically learning the physics of "perfectly stationary" satellites (Mean Motion ~1.0), the model becomes hyper-sensitive to minute drift anomalies or station-keeping errors in high-value assets.
+2.  **GEO-Centric Specialization (100 Satellites):** The model is trained on a live dataset of the top **100 Objects** in the Geostationary Belt.
+    *   *Why 100?* For **Spatial Analysis** (Population-Based Anomaly Detection), a snapshot of 100 synchronized satellites is statistically sufficient to define the "Normal Manifold."
+If 99 satellites are stationary and 1 is drifting, the model detects the outlier without needing months of historical data.
+(See *Technical Docs Section 3.6* for full mathematical justification).
 3.  **Information Bottleneck:** A 3-neuron latent space forces the model to learn structural correlations rather than memorizing noise.

 ---